adenviney/discord-embed-sharex/README.md

 # How to use?
-First, you're going to need a domain & a hosting service with at lweast 100MB storage. <br><br>
+First, you're going to need a domain & a hosting service with at least 100MB storage. <br><br>

 Next, create a file ending in .php, for this demonstration, I'll use the name `upload.php`.<br><br>
 Paste the script into upload.php and edit $secret_key to a secure string of characters and numbers.
 This will prevent anyone else from uploading to your site.
 Example: `UISh7890HJ08Dhb8hd9DH890h1`<br><br>